 By challenging the validity of your thoughts, you'll soon see that many of them are outdated and untrue.
-Keep raising your awareness.

 Mindfulness is the practice of being present in each moment with nonjudgmental awareness.
 When mindful, we observe our thoughts and emotions without judging them as good or bad.
 We allow them to simply be.

-Catch yourself when you're ruminating or obsessing about something and refocus your attention on what's happening right now.
+Catch yourself when you're ruminating or obsessing about something, and refocus your attention on what's happening right now.
 We can make more conscious choices about how we want to respond rather than reacting on autopilot.
 However, this requires awareness, effort, and practice.

 Related reading: "Why Is Mindfulness Important?
 And 3 Simple Practices."

 Your Inner Critic is not the boss of you!

-However, this habit of thinking doesn’t always serve you productively and can be changed.
-This part of ourselves, when investigated, gives us an opportunity to become our best selves and learn what we value and what is most important to us.
+However, this habit of thinking doesn’t necessarily serve you productively and can be changed.
+This critical part of ourselves, when investigated, gives us an opportunity to become our best selves and learn what we value and what is most important to us.

-To retrain your Inner Critic, become aware of the self-talk going on in your head throughout the day.
+To retrain your thoughts and inner chatter, become aware of the self-talk going on in your head throughout the day.
 Acknowledge the Inner Critic’s message with a simple “thank you for sharing,” then quickly reframe the message to something more encouraging, supportive, and constructive.

 In other words, it's time to give your Inner Critic a new job description!

-EMOTIONAL INTELLIGENCE STRATEGY #5: Use affirmative statements and self-compassion to create new neural pathways.
+EQ Skill #5: Use affirmative statements and self-compassion to create new neural pathways.